Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Controller Synthesis

+The number of floating point operations used to solve the semidefinite programs in Algorithm~\ref{alg:simple-training} with interior-point methods scales with sizes of the system and controller as follows \citep{Boyd_Vandenberghe_2004}.
+Assuming $n_p = n_k$ and $n_p, n_\phi \gg n_w, n_d, n_y, n_u, n_v, n_e$, the computational complexity of the dissipativity check is $\mathcal{O}((n_p^2 + n_\phi)^2(n_p + n_\phi)^2)$, of the $\hat{\theta}$-space projection is $\mathcal{O}((n_p + n_\phi)^6)$, and of the $\theta$-space projection is $\mathcal{O}((n_p + n_\phi)^6)$.
+Note that the dissipativity check has lower-order terms in $n_\phi$, the number of activation functions, compared to the other semidefinite programs, and the other semidefinite programs are run only if the dissipativity check fails.

-An alternate training procedure is to train directly on $\hat{\theta}$ by constructing $\theta$ from $\hat{\theta}$ through the process described in the proof of Theorem~\ref{thm:controller-synthesis}, as used in \cite{junnarkar_synthesis_2022}.
+\begin{rem} An alternate training procedure is to train directly on $\hat{\theta}$ by constructing $\theta$ from $\hat{\theta}$ through the process described in the proof of Theorem~\ref{thm:controller-synthesis}, as in \citep{junnarkar_synthesis_2022}.
 This leverages the reinforcement learning algorithm to take gradients through the reconstruction process of $\theta$ from $\hat{\theta}$, and directly improve $\hat{\theta}$.
-This avoids the second projection step (line~\ref{algline:theta-proj} in Algorithm~\ref{alg:simple-training}), and further is amenable to speedup through barrier function techniques such as those explored in \cite{pauli_barrier_2022}.
-However, we find Algorithm~\ref{alg:simple-training} to perform more consistently in a range of experiments.
+However, compared with training directly on $\hat{\theta}$, we find Algorithm~\ref{alg:simple-training} to have less variance across seeds and to be less susceptible to sudden drops in reward.
+We attribute this to Algorithm~\ref{alg:simple-training} projecting directly in $\theta$-space, whereas training on $\hat{\theta}$ projects in $\hat{\theta}$-space and then transforms to $\theta$. \end{rem}

-Although Algorithm~\ref{alg:simple-training} and previous sections assume that the neural network controller is in the form of a RINN for convenience of analysis, this is not needed for training.
+\begin{rem} Although Algorithm~\ref{alg:simple-training} and previous sections assume that the neural network controller is in the form of a RINN for convenience of analysis, this is not needed for training.
 Instead, during training, the neural network controller can be converted into and out of the form of a RINN as needed for the dissipativity checks and projection step.
-A description of modeling neural networks in the implicit form can be found in \cite{el_ghaoui_implicit_2021}.
-Imposing specific neural network architectures amounts to constraining certain elements of $D_{k v w}$ (or $\hat{D}_{k v w}$) to be $0$.
+A description of modeling neural networks in the implicit form can be found in \citep{el_ghaoui_implicit_2021}.
+Imposing specific neural network architectures amounts to constraining certain elements of $D_{k v w}$ (or $\hat{D}_{k v w}$) to be $0$. \end{rem}